ybgirgin3/KDynamic/README.md

 - Where your favorite dark plasma theme located
 - Where your favorite wallpapers which categorized by you

-to make your desktop like these
+to make your desktop like those

 *light theme*